christianmalek/vuex-rest-api/README.md

 If you need to pass data, just pass an object as second parameter like `updatePost({params: {id: 5}, data:{name: "changedName", creator: "changedCreator"}})`.

 The function signature looks like this: `actionName({params: {}, data: {}})`

+#### Query params
+If you want to use query params just set the `queryParams` property.
+If you need it for just one action set it in the action options object.
+On the other hand, if you need it for all actions, set it in the Resource's options object.

+Please note that the Action's `queryParams` property is *more specific* than the Resource's.
+So if you set `queryParams` in an Action it will override the `queryParams` value of the Resource option!

 ## createStore(resource: Resource)
 This function will create an object you can pass to Vuex to add a store.